 For Cat

 Keep them away from onions, garlic, chocolate, grapes, and raisins.
-Lilies (the plant) are also extremely poisonous to cats.
+Lilies (the plants) are also extremely poisonous to cats.

 Dog